Prepare For Outbreaks Like New York's In Other States, Warns Anthony Fauci

 You know, the science bears it out in part because if you look historically with viruses like influenza and some of the more common, benign coronaviruses, when the weather gets warmer, viruses don't do as well.
 And people tend to spend more time outdoors where the free flow of air is always good for preventing respiratory infections.
 That's a pattern that's real.
 What we don't know is whether this is going to happen with this virus because this is a unique virus, which we had no experience [with] before.
 We're hoping that's the case.
 We hope we get a respite as we get into April, May and June.

-Likely it will come around [again] next season because it's a very vigorous virus and we're seeing it already infecting people in the southern hemisphere.
-Now, as they enter into their winter.
+Likely it will come around [again] next season because it's a very vigorous virus, and we're seeing it already infecting people in the Southern Hemisphere, now, as they enter into their winter.
 So I hope and I think we might get a respite with the weather, which would hopefully give us more time to better prepare for what might be a second round or a seasonal cycling.

 Emma Talkoff and H.J.
 Mai produced and edited this story for broadcast.